Health/Medical Claims Examiner

 Online Health/Medical Claims Examiner Programs

-In 2018-2019, 1 schools offered a health/medical claims examiner program of some type.
+In the 2019-2020 academic year, 1 schools offered some type of health/medical claims examiner program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|